 It’s your job to stay in touch, and staying in touch is as easy as sending a simple email to catch up with the client.

 Let’s dive in to 7 tasteful ways to remind clients and prospects you exist.

 7 Ways to Follow Up with Past Clients and Silent Prospects

 When any of your clients needs help, you want to be the creative who comes to mind.
 In order to stay top of mind, you must be the boomerang.

 Most of Balernum‘s steady growth has come from opportunities I’ve had to sell to past clients.
 I don’t have to go from cold to sold because they already trust me.
 I know their brands, cultures, and communication styles.
 The devil you know is better than the devil you don’t.

 So how do you get more business from past clients?

-You use these 7 email templates and remind yourself that you don’t really need to an excuse to reconnect.
+You can use these 7 sample emails to approach old clients.
+And remember, you don’t really need an excuse to reconnect.
 Following up with former or “inactive” clients is one way to show them you care.
-You don’t need a lot of clients.
-You just need happy clients.
+Most of us don’t need a lot of clients.
+We just need happy clients.

 1) Offer to solve a problem.